 Disciplinary Hearings at USF

 The University of South Florida (USF) serves more than 48,000 students.
 Those students at USF are subject to USF’s Student Code of Conduct, which sets forth the process for student disciplinary hearings.
-USF6.0021.

-The Code of Conduct explains the procedures for charging students with conduct violations and determining whether the student is responsible for the alleged violation.
+USF’s Code of Conduct explains the procedures for charging students with conduct violations and determining whether the student is responsible for the alleged violation.
+Additionally, the Code of Conduct sets out the sanctions for sustained violations.

 A USF official is assigned to the case when a USF student is referred for an alleged violation of the Code of Conduct.
 USF6.0021(3)(e), USF6.0021(5).
+The initial review officer assesses the referral to determine what, if any, charges are to be filed and notifies the student of the charges.

+Alternatively, the student can elect to have a formal hearing before a conduct board.
+USF6.0021(5)(c)(2)b.
 Except in cases involving violence, the student accused of the violation can appear at the hearing, question adverse witnesses, and present evidence on their behalf.
 USF6.0021(6)(a)(4),(5).
+If a student fails to appear at a properly scheduled hearing, the matter may be resolved in the student’s absence.
+USF6.0021(6)(a)(11).

 The burden of proof to be applied to the proceeding is the preponderance of the evidence standard.
 USF6.0021(6)(a)(1).
+The decision reached, and the findings that support that decision, may be appealed to the Dean.
+USF6.0021(5)(f).
+The Dean decides the appeal.
+The Dean may adopt, modify, or reject decisions from the formal hearing.

-Final decisions resulting in suspension or expulsion are reviewable by petition for writ of certiorari filed in circuit court.
+Final decisions resulting in suspension or expulsion are reviewable by petition for writ of certiorari filed in the circuit court.
 USF6.0021(6).

 Attorneys for USF’s Disciplinary Hearings